tsnyrch/Project-ASS-BE-NEW/README.md

    - `tracing`: Adds Jaeger for observability

 3. **Environment Variables**:
-   - `SET_JUMBO_MTU`: Set to "true" to enable jumbo packet MTU (9000) for camera operations that require high bandwidth
    - `APP_RELOAD`: Set to "true" to enable auto-reload for development
    - `OTEL_SERVICE_NAME`: Service name for OpenTelemetry tracing